OCamlPro/alt-ergo/docs/sphinx_docs/Install/index.md

 This two command will install the Alt-ergo library `alt-ergo-lib` and the parsers `alt-ergo-parsers`, as well as other librairies detailled in [dependencies](#dependencies).

+## From GitHub releases (Linux and macOS)

+For convenience, binary releases for Linux and macOS (amd64 and arm64) of Alt-Ergo are provided on the GitHub release page.
+These binary releases are statically linked and very portable.
+They are distributed under the same licensing restrictions as the source code.

 ### On Debian

 Alt-ergo is also available in the debian package manager [here].
 You can install it with the following command :